 Whole life costing will help decide what maintenance treatments to use and at what point in an asset's life the appropriate treatment should be applied.
-Often treatments such as painting lamp columns, waterproofing bridge decks or surface dressing roads can avoid the necessity for more expensive treatments at a later date.
-The key is in the selection and timing of the treatment and it is here that whole life costing is pivotal.
+Often treatments such as painting lamp columns, waterproofing bridge decks or surface dressing roads can avoid the necessity for more expensive treatments later.
+The key is in the selection and timing of the treatment, and it is here that whole life costing is pivotal.